alucchi/Foundations_Deep_Learning_course/README.md

-The whole set of lecture notes can be downloaded here: [Lecture notes](notes/lecture_notes.pdf)
+The whole set of lecture notes can be downloaded here: [Lecture notes](notes/lecture_notes.pdf).

+A series of lectures covering the prerequisites for the class can be found [here](https://www.youtube.com/watch?v=Cz1sCRX5tek&list=PLvs1S8_6mIiW4ZXRHlHlLDPACSmdUPnZ9).

+&nbsp;

 | Lecture | Date       | Topic                                            | Slides | Exercises |
 |---------|------------|--------------------------------------------------|--------|-----------|